 Children can expect to have fun playing games, and learning about God in a relevant way.

 What about Communion?

 Regularly we hold services of Holy Communion, when we remember with bread and wine the last meal that Jesus shared with friends.
 We welcome anyone to Communion who recognises Jesus as Lord and would normally take Communion in the church from which they have come.
-Gluten-free bread is available - just let the server know as they pass along.
+All bread is gluten-free.

 Do come and join us!